eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/19-adding-data-to-a-dynamo-db-table-with-put-operation.md

 **[📹 Video](https://egghead.io/lessons/aws-adding-data-to-a-dynamodb-table-with-put-operation)**

-Let's add the ability to add todos!
+Let's implement the ability to add todos!

 Start by updating the handler in our lambda, by adding: